 ($ millions, end of year)

 Property/casualty insurers invest primarily in safe, liquid securities, mainly bonds.
 These provide stability against underwriting results, which can vary considerably from year to year.
-The vast majority of bonds are government-issued or are high-grade corporates.
-Bonds in or near default accounted for less than 1 percent (0.13 percent) of all short- and long-term bonds owned by insurers at the end of 2014, according to SNL Financial.
+The vast majority of bonds are government issued or are high-grade corporates.
+Bonds in or near default accounted for less than 1 percent (0.16 percent) of all short- and long-term bonds owned by insurers at the end of 2015, according to S&P Global Market Intelligence.